 - Gain in depth knowledge of the market and your target audience.
-A good marketing plan always begins with a research phase that will allow us to know what the situation is and how we can respond to it.
+A good marketing plan always begins with a research phase that allow you to understand the situation and how you can respond to it.

-- Align digital marketing actions with the overall objectives of the brand, so that all departments of the company are rowing in the same direction.
+- Align digital marketing actions with the overall brand objectives, so that all company departments are rowing in the same direction.